We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - metabolic syndrome

-It may help strengthen bones
+It may help strengthen the bones

-Jumping rope is a bone strengthening activity.
+Jumping rope is a bone-strengthening activity.

-It may help those with osteoporosis
+It may help people with osteoporosis

 Any form of exercise — be it aerobic, muscle strengthening, or bone strengthening — has the potential to cause injuries.